Nickel–iron battery

 The nickel–iron battery (NiFe battery) is a rechargeable battery having nickel(III) oxide-hydroxide positive plates and iron negative plates, with an electrolyte of potassium hydroxide.
 The active materials are held in nickel-plated steel tubes or perforated pockets.
 It is a very robust battery which is tolerant of abuse, (overcharge, overdischarge, and short-circuiting) and can have very long life even if so treated.

 It is often used in backup situations where it can be continuously charged and can last for more than 20 years.
 Due to its low specific energy, poor charge retention, and high cost of manufacture, other types of rechargeable batteries have displaced the nickel–iron battery in most applications.

 Uses

 Many railway vehicles use NiFe batteries.
 Some examples are London underground electric locomotives and New York City Subway car – R62A.

 The technology has regained popularity for off-the-grid applications where daily charging makes it an appropriate technology.

 Battolyser

-When nickel-iron and lead batteries are fully charched they start to produce hydrogen.
-Which was seen as a disadvantage.
-But now nickel–iron batteries are being investigated for use as combined batteries and electrolysis for hydrogen production for fuel cell cars and storage.
-Those "battolysers" could be charged and discharged like conventional batteries, and would produce hydrogen when fully charged.
+When nickel-iron and lead batteries are fully charged they start to produce hydrogen, which was seen as a disadvantage.
+Now, nickel–iron batteries are being investigated for use as combined batteries and electrolysis for hydrogen production for fuel cell cars and storage.
+These "battolysers" could be charged and discharged like conventional batteries, and would produce hydrogen when fully charged.
 'Battolyser' is a registered trademark of the Dutch spin off of the University of Delft Battolyser Systems.
 In 2023 Battolyser has installed the first industrial-scale Battolyser system at the RWE Magnum power gasplant in Delfzijl.